Michael Lester, XC300056. Accessible at www.xeno-canto.org/300056.

 1962 temple bombing

-Entryway on the annex is expanded and remodeled.
+Entryway on the annex is expanded and remodeled again.
 The project was designed by FFKR Architects and Planners II.

 |TEMPLE PRESIDENT||YEARS SERVED|